zilliztech/zdoc/versioned_docs/version-byoc/tutorials/understand-basics/cluster-collection-and-entities.md

 Unlike Milvus instances, Zilliz Cloud clusters only support the **AUTOINDEX** algorithm for indexing.
 This algorithm is optimized for the three types of computing units (CUs) supported by Zilliz Cloud.
 For more information, see [AUTOINDEX Explained](./autoindex-explained).

+## Partitions{#partitions}

+A partition is a division of a collection.
+Zilliz Cloud supports dividing collection data into multiple parts on physical storage.
+This process is called partitioning, and each partition can contain multiple segments.

+By allocating entities to specific partitions, Zilliz Cloud effectively isolates and groups entities, thereby enhancing query performance by focusing on a smaller subset of data rather than the entire collection.

+For more information, see [Use Partitions](./use-partitions).

 ## Entities{#entities}

 Entities in a collection are data records sharing the same set of fields, like a book in a library or a gene in a genome.
 As to an entity, the data stored in each field forms the entity.

 By specifying a query vector, search metrics, and optional filtering conditions, you can conduct vector searches among the entities in a collection.
 For example, if you search with the keyword "Interesting Python demo", any article whose title implies such semantic meaning will be returned as a relevant result.
 During this process, the search is actually conducted on the vector field **title_vector** to retrieve the top K nearest results.
 For details on vector searches, see [Search and Query](./search-query-and-get).

 You can add as many entities to a collection as you want.
 However, the size that an entity takes grows along with the increase of the dimensions of the vectors in the entity, reversely affecting the performance of searches within the collection.
-Therefore, plan your collection wisely on Zilliz Cloud by referring to [Schema Explained](./data-models-explained).
+Therefore, plan your collection wisely on Zilliz Cloud by referring to [Schema Explained](./schema-explained).